 Survival time in months for each case was calculated.
 Date of start of follow-up (month, day, and year) was set to date of diagnosis.
 Date of last follow-up (month, day, and year) was set to date of death if the case was matched to the state death files, to the National Death Index, or to date of last contact (if case was actively followed).
-Cases not linking to the state death files or to the National Death Index were presumed to be alive, and the date of last follow-up was set to December 31, 2012.
-Where day or month for date of diagnosis, date of death, or date of last contact were missing, the full date was imputed using a standard algorithm.2 Cases that survived past the maximum age (99 years) were censored at age 99.
-Observed all-cause survival by sex and race (white, black, and all races combined) for individuals with any cancer and for individuals with five common cancer sites (lung and bronchus, colon and rectum, female breast, cervix uteri, and prostate) was then calculated using the actuarial life table method.3 Cases with multiple primary cancers were included in the dataset, although only the first primary cancer was included in calculating relative survival for all cancer sites combined.
+Cases not linking to the state death files or to the National Death Index were presumed to be alive, and the date of last follow-up was set to December 31, 2014.
+Where day or month for date of diagnosis, date of death, or date of last contact were missing, the full date was imputed using a standard algorithm.
+Cases that survived past the maximum age (99 years) were censored at age 99.
+Observed all-cause survival by sex and race (white, black, and all races combined) for individuals with any cancer and for individuals with 23 common cancer sites was then calculated using the actuarial life table method.
+Cases with multiple primary cancers were included in the dataset, although only the first primary cancer was included in calculating relative survival for all cancer sites combined.
 Where a patient had multiple primary cancers of different sites, each cancer was included in calculating cancer-specific relative survival.
-Where a patient was diagnosed with multiple primary cancers of the same site at the same age, only the first primary cancer was included in calculating relative survival for that cancer site, but if diagnosed at different ages, each cancer was included in the calculation.4
+Where a patient was diagnosed with multiple primary cancers of the same site at the same age, only the first primary cancer was included in calculating relative survival for that cancer site, but if diagnosed at different ages, each cancer was included in the calculation.